Chai-mae/ToDo-App/README.md

 *	QStringListModel as a model : The QStringListModel class provides a model that supplies strings to views.
 QStringListModel is an editable model that can be used for simple cases where you need to display a number of strings in a view widget, such as a QListView or a QComboBox.
 The model provides all the standard functions of an editable model, representing the data in the string list as a model with one column and a number of rows equal to the number of items in the list.

+You will find a video that visualizes the functioning of our application.

+**<h2>Conclusion</h2>**

+In this homework we have worked with two different approaches to implement our application.
+The result is the same but the MVC model remains more flexible and a Faster Development Process.